Need to save lives, but also want to save time and money? Tick off these requirements and get the professional apps you need.

 4 Is it the right app, provided by the right vendor?

 When choosing a professional app, choose developers and app vendors with proven experience in mission critical applications.
 They will be accustomed to the specific considerations needed when creating critical apps for professionals.

-5 Last but not least, security comes first
+5 Last but not least: is it secure?

-Mission critical applications must be tested against any security threats and malware risks.
+Security must come first for mission critical applications.
+They must be tested against any security threats and malware risks.
 They need to demonstrate they won’t break the mission critical PMR voice and data and don’t drain the battery life during field operations.

 All mission critical solutions offered should be rigorously tested and certified during development to ensure the highest security and functionality standards.

 When you are planning to buy a professional push-to-talk app - not just any app - be sure to look at these 17 must-haves for a professional PTT app.

 Or take a short-cut and use this handy checklist to identify the PTT app that meets your professional requirements.

 A demand for integrated apps